HL7/fhir-for-fair/input/pagecontent/citation.md

-The R5 release of FHIR introduces the Citation Resource which is structured to support FAIR principles.
+The Citation Resource, which is structured to support FAIR principles, should be considered Draft (not Trial use) within the R4B specification and its content is derived by the currenlty available R5 specification.

 When the Citation Resource is applied to knowledge artifacts (including FHIR Resources), the Citation is a distinct digital object containing the metadata about the cited artifact.

 The Citation Resource contains a *citedArtifact* element to clearly distinguish data about the cited artifact (metadata of the cited